 Samantha Donoso (Himan Brown Senior Program Coordinator) has worked in the department since 2007.
-She has a B.S. in Health Administration and is working toward a master’s degree in Health Administration and Leadership.
+She has a B.S. in Health Administration and is working toward a master’s degree in Human Services and Leadership.
 Before joining 92Y staff, Samantha worked in theatre administration.

 Faith Dorian-Wright (Painting and Drawing) is a highly trained artist whose work has been widely exhibited and is part of many public collections.

 Valerie Downing (Fitness) has been a fitness instructor for 25 years.
 Her certifications include ACE Personal Trainer, AFAA, IM=X Pilates and Yogafit.
 She has completed workshop programs in Silver Sneakers, Senior Fitness and Aqua.

 Eva Fyer, LMSW (Women’s Drop-In Group) has worked in many clinical settings doing individual and group therapy.
 Prior to her career in social work, with a B.F.A. from New York University School of the Arts, she was an independent producer and production manager for film and television production companies.